nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 If "Recyclable Commits" is selected, all commits not reachable by refs are shown in the Graph.
 That is useful to, e.g., access a previous commit after amending a commit, or after a ref has been deleted.

 ## Upstream Tracked Branch
-Git allows a branch to track an upstream branch on the remote.
+Git allows a branch to track an upstream branch on a remote.
 The tracked branch will be used as the default reference point for any fetch, or push activity to / from the remote.
 Additionally, the [Graph View](Graph-View.md#icons-used-in-the-graph-view) will display additional information, such as the current local branch's relative number of commits ahead / behind the tracked branch.